-- 8 Daniel J. Bernstein

-- the decryption exponent d,

-- the secret primes p and q,

-- the integers $d_p$ and $d_q$ , and

-- the inverse of q modulo p.

-There are many ways to double-check these secret keys so as to detect flipped bits: check whether n matches pq, check whether $d_p$ matches $d \mod (p-1)$ , check whether ed is 1 modulo p-1, etc. With more work one can correct flipped bits (and also correct any errors that might occur inside the signing computation).
+2.4.
+Algorithm dependence in natural-fault attacks.
+At the time of [27], the primary RSA specification was PKCS #1 v1.5, released in 1993.
+Secret keys were specified to have the following components (see [66, Section 7.2]): the public key n; the encryption exponent e; the decryption exponent d; the secret primes p and q; the integers d_p and d_q ; and the inverse of q modulo p.
+There are many ways to double-check these secret keys so as to detect flipped bits: check whether n matches pq, check whether d_p matches $d \mod (p-1)$, check whether ed is 1 modulo p-1, etc. With more work one can correct flipped bits (and also correct any errors that might occur inside the signing computation).

-Consequently, the fault attack from [23] was an attack against some algorithms computing the specified signing function.
-Stopping the attack required changing commonly used algorithms (for example, to check signatures as mentioned above), but did not require a new specification of the signing function, new test vectors, etc.
+Consequently, the fault attack from [27] was an attack against some algorithms computing the specified signing function.
+Stopping the attack required changing commonly used algorithms (for example, to check signatures as mentioned above), but did not require a new specification of the signing function, 11 new test vectors, etc.